-Philip’s practice is predominantly in local government law and local government matters.
-He has acted for and advised local government clients in relation to service and commercial agreements, land use, construction contracts, roads, rates and Freedom of Information applications.
-Other areas of experience include:
+Philip’s practice is predominantly in local government law and commercial matters.
+He has acted for and advised local government and commercial clients on a wide range of matters including compliance issues, service and commercial agreements, tenders, business acquisitions, leases, land use, construction contracts, roads, rates and Freedom of Information applications.

 - Advising on Regional Local Government Agreements.